Nwon2464/nwon2464/README.md

 ### Hello World, I'm Won

-## On a journey to become a Pro on coding  👍
+## On a journey to become RED on codeforces  👍
 <!--
 - 🤷‍♂️ I love building projects with React 😁
 - 🌱 I’m currently learning Vue & Go & React Native 👀